Ever Fallen in Love (With Someone You Shouldn't've): Fine Young Cannibals version

-UK band Fine Young Cannibals had a No. 9 UK hit with their cover version, recorded for the soundtrack of the 1986 film Something Wild, which was later included on the band's album The Raw & the Cooked.
+In 1986, Fine Young Cannibals had a No. 9 UK hit with their version, recorded for the soundtrack of the 1986 film Something Wild.
+It was later included on the band's album The Raw & the Cooked, released in January 1989.
+The song was also a top 20 hit in Australia and Germany and a No. 10 hit in Ireland, with its biggest success in South Africa, where it reached number one.